lrmakode/RadioRC/README.md

 Currently tested with ArudionUNO and FlySky-i6 Remote control.

+Pinchange Intrupts on arduino are Avilable for Pin 8 to Pin 13

 How to Use:

 Connect Roll     Channel to Pin connected to Digital PIN-8  of Arduino